fvaleri/strimzi-debugging/sessions/006/README.md

 pod/my-mysql-0 condition met
 ```

-Debezium configuration is specific to each connector and it is documented in detail.
+Debezium configuration is connector-specific and thoroughly documented.
-The value of `server_id` must be unique for each server and replication client in the MySQL cluster.
+The `server_id` value must be unique for each server and replication client within the MySQL cluster.
-In this case, the MySQL user must have appropriate permissions on all databases for which the connector captures changes.
+The MySQL user must have appropriate permissions on all databases from which the connector will capture changes.

 ```sh
 $ kubectl get cm my-mysql-cfg -o yaml | yq .data